slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Anybody with artistic ambitions is always trying to reconnect with the way they saw things as child."
 -- Tim Burton*

-> *"Art is the absence of fear."
--- Erykah Badu*

-> *"Art is the elimination of the unnecessary."
+> *"To be an artist, you need to live in a world of silence."
--- Pablo Picasso*
+-- Louise Bourgeois*